joeymeech/Twitter-New-Username-Bot/README.md

 the browser won't pop up, this is better for just leaving it on in the background.

-Requirments:
+Guide:

-You need python 3 installed onto your device
+-Python 3 installed

-You need pip or some other way of installing modules
+-Pip or some other way of installing modules

-You only need to install the selenium module which is done by typing "pip install selenium" in your terminal if you are using pip
+-Install the selenium module which is done by typing "pip install selenium" in your terminal if you are using pip

-Next you will need to download the chrome webdriver, that is done by visiting https://chromedriver.storage.googleapis.com/index.html?path=2.43/ and downloading the right file for your os.
+-Download the chrome webdriver, that is done by visiting https://chromedriver.storage.googleapis.com/index.html?path=2.43/ and put it in the same path as your twitter bot file

-Lastly you need to enter your correct information into the .py file.
+-Enter your correct information into the .py file.
-I labeled what you have to change in the file so just open it up with some kind of text editor and fill out your information and save it then you are ready to run it.